Romulo-Moraes/Assembly-Toolkit/06. Arithmetic/README.md

 _start:
 	mov rax, -10
-	; The 'idiv' opcode always looks to 'rax' and 'rdx' for ; calculations.
-If the division is signed, you must
+	; The 'idiv' opcode always looks
+    ; into 'rax' and 'rdx' to perform
+    ; divisions.
+If the division
+    ; is signed, you must use the
-	; use the 'cqo' opcode.
-This will set each bit of
+    ; 'cqo' opcode.
+This will set
-	; 'rdx' to 1 if the value of the dividend is negative; ; otherwise, 0 is used.
+    ; each bit of 'rdx' to 1 if
+    ; the value of the dividend
+    ; is negative; otherwise, 0 is used. cqo
-	cqo
 	mov rbx, 2
 	idiv rbx